Employer-Provided Educational Assistance – UF Employee Education Program (EEP)

 - In the fall semester, Payroll Services obtains data from the Bursar’s office regarding EEP tuition benefits for the Spring, Summer, and Fall terms and determines the taxable portions in excess of the annual IRS limit

 - Employees with a taxable portion are notified by email of the taxable amount and the paycheck(s) on which the corresponding taxes will be assessed.
-(Payroll Services divides the taxable portion over two paychecks if the expected tax impact is a significant portion (20% or more) of the employee’s typical net pay)
+(Payroll Services divides the taxable portion over two paychecks to help minimize the tax impact.)

 - Payroll Services records the taxable portion as Miscellaneous Taxable Income (MTI) on the employee’s paycheck payline, and the MTI amount is assessed employment taxes along with the employee’s regular earnings.
-Federal withholding is calculated as if the benefit was earned during the calendar year.
-In most cases, this results in some federal withholding tax specific to the MTI.
-Applicable Social Security and Medicare taxes are automatically assessed by the payroll system
+Taxes are automatically assessed by the payroll system.

 Payroll Services: (352) 392-1231